-• In earlier versions of this report we wrote that MPF was restricted to 10 mbar on the surface, and MSL was held to 11.5 mbar.
+In earlier versions of this report we wrote that MPF was restricted to 10 mbar on the surface, and MSL was held to 11.5 mbar.
 The mean pressure recorded for MSL sol 370 was 11.49 mbar (at least until we challenged it and JPL revised it).
 The original pressure indicates that for much or most of that day the actual pressure was almost certainly above the maximum pressure that the Vaisala pressure transducer could measure.
 The REMS Team published 1,177 Pa and 1,200 Pa pressures for sols 1,160 and 1,161, but after over two months of our questioning these pressures on our web sites, JPL backed off and revised the pressures to 899 and 898 Pa.
 See Figure 14E.
 They likewise backed off a 1154 Pa pressure for sol 1301 and changed it to 752 Pa.
 See Figure 14F.
 However, the REMS Team and the FMI read our findings.
-So when we find on July, 24, 2017 that REMS is suddenly posting a maximum pressure range of up to 1,400 Pa all we can say is, "How Convenient!"
-But it is totally inconstant with everything they published before.
+So when we found on July, 24, 2017 that REMS was suddenly posting a maximum pressure range of up to 1,400 Pa (see Figure 88) all we could say is, "How Convenient!"
+But it is totally inconsistent with everything they published before, and then there is that little matter of the transducer actually being capable of measuring up to 1,025 hPa (102,500 Pa - see Figure 86).